utlib/UTARMS-style-guide/docs/5-inclusive-language/race-and-ethnicity.md

 **Additional resource:**

 Rachele Kanigel.
-“The Diversity Style Guide.” https://www.diversitystyleguide.com/.
+“The Diversity Style Guide.” [https://www.diversitystyleguide.com/](https://www.diversitystyleguide.com/).

-### Notes
+### Endnotes

-[^38]: Section 8.38, *The Chicago Manual of Style* 17th edition text, https://www.chicagomanualofstyle.org/book/ed17/part2/ch08/psec038.html
+[^38]: Section 8.38, *The Chicago Manual of Style* 17th edition text, [https://www.chicagomanualofstyle.org/book/ed17/part2/ch08/psec038.html](https://www.chicagomanualofstyle.org/book/ed17/part2/ch08/psec038.html)

 [^39]: See the [Diversity Style Guide](https://www.diversitystyleguide.com/glossary/white-white/), the [National Association of Black Journalists *Statement of Capitalization*](https://nabjonline.org/blog/nabj-statement-on-capitalizing-black-and-other-racial-identifiers/), and the Centre for the Study of Social Policy’s article *[Recognizing Race in Language: Why Capitalize “Black” and “White”](https://cssp.org/2020/03/recognizing-race-in-language-why-we-capitalize-black-and-white/)* for background on these discussions.

-[^40]: See a more complete description of the regional and cultural distinctions between Pashtun and Pathan in Tilak Devasher’s article “The Pashtuns: Understanding History and Culture.”
-Defence and Diplomacy Journal, vol. 12, no. 2, 2023, pp. 15-27
+[^40]: See a more complete description of the regional and cultural distinctions between Pashtun and Pathan in Tilak Devasher’s article “The Pashtuns: Understanding History and Culture.” *Defence and Diplomacy Journal*, vol. 12, no. 2, 2023, pp. 15-27

-[^41]: University of Arizona University Libraries Antiracist Language Guide includes a list of terms with racist origins: https://lib.arizona.edu/employees/anti-racist-guide
+[^41]: University of Arizona University Libraries Antiracist Language Guide includes a list of terms with racist origins: [https://lib.arizona.edu/employees/anti-racist-guide](https://lib.arizona.edu/employees/anti-racist-guide)

 [^42]: The suggestions provided in this guide each carry shifting meanings in context.
 For example, avoid using the terms BIPOC or IBPOC, unless you are referring to people of colour collectively and wanting to highlight Black and Indigenous oppressions.
 For singular uses, use the adjectives minoritized or racialized.
 Similarly, depending on its use, the term *racialized* can have an unintended effect of ignoring whiteness as a racial category, in which *minoritized* may be a more appropriate term.